 GCSOM will not tolerate intentional false reporting of incidents.
-It is a violation of the Student Code of Academic and Professional Integrity to make an intentionally false report of any policy violation, and it may also violate state criminal statutes and civil defamation laws.
+It is a violation of the Student Code of Academic and Professional Integrity Governing the MD Program, the Graduate Student Code of Conduct and Geisinger's Code of Conduct to make an intentionally false report of any policy violation, and it may also violate state criminal statutes and civil defamation laws.